 1. Invest in a heavy duty wool coat.

 Just because you’re up in the mountains and deep within the woods don’t mean you can’t stay cute and chic in a winter wool coat!

 I personally love Aritzia a little too much although can still never commit to purchasing a $300+ single piece of garment.
 This winter, I finally treated myself to a gorgeous brown one by Babaton.
-Sadly it is currently sold out.
-Nonetheless, they do have a winter sale on their site and below are some similar alternatives:
+While it is unfortunately sold out, below is a similar alternative:

 2. Get your hands on a classic green parka.

 Parkas are no doubt on majority of people’s winter clothing list.
 As someone from Canada, I am well familiar with brands like Canada Goose or Mackage.
 Even though I don’t condemn those who purchase their products, I personally try to refrain from buying fox fur, rabbit fur, or real fur of any kind that typically result in animal cruelty.
 That being said, I got mine from the men’s clearance section at Bluenotes several years back for around $15.
 It’s obviously not available anymore.
 Regardless, there’s no need to drop a grand on a jacket because brands like The North Face have some fantastic options between $100-$300.

 3. Unleash your inner Elsa and slay as Snow Queen in a (faux) fur coat.

 View this post on Instagram